Making sure your employees’ driving licences are valid is essential – here’s seven things we think you should know…

 1. Driving without a licence is illegal

-According to a survey conducted by CLM – the largest professional association in the insurance industry – 16% of firms fail to perform any driver licence checks at all, which is an incredibly high figure!
+According to a survey conducted by CLM – the largest professional association in the insurance industry – 16% of firms fail to perform and driver licence checks at all, which is an incredibly high figure!

-2. Regular checks are vital
+2. Regular employee drivers licence checks are vital

 - Annual mileage